Nigeria: Agriculture

-In 2021, about 23.4% of Nigeria's GDP is contributed by agriculture, forestry and fishing combined.
+In 2021, about 23.4% of Nigeria's GDP was contributed by agriculture, forestry and fishing combined.
 Nigeria is the world's largest producer of cassava.
 Additional major crops include maize, rice, millet, yam beans, and guinea corn (sorghum).
 Cocoa is the principal agricultural export, and one of the country's most significant non-petroleum products.
 Nigeria is also one of the world's top twenty exporters of natural rubber, generating $20.9 million in 2019.

-Before the Nigerian Civil War and the oil boom, Nigeria was self-sufficient in food.
-Agriculture used to be the principal foreign exchange earner of Nigeria.
-Agriculture has failed to keep pace with Nigeria's rapid population growth, and Nigeria now relies upon food imports to sustain itself.
-It spends US$6.7 billion yearly for food imports, four times more than revenues from food export.
-The Nigerian government promoted the use of inorganic fertilisers in the 1970s.
+Before the Nigerian Civil War and the oil boom, Nigeria was self-sufficient in food, and agriculture was the principal foreign exchange earner.
+Though the Nigerian government promoted the use of inorganic fertilisers in the 1970s, agriculture failed to keep pace with population growth and Nigeria now relies upon food imports to feed its people.
+In 2022, it was spending US$6.7 billion yearly for food imports, four times its income from food exports.

 Nigeria's rice production increased by 10% from 2017/18 to 2021/22, reaching 5 million tonnes per year, but it failed to keep up with rising demand.
 Consequently, rice imports remained steady at 2 million tonnes annually.
 In August 2019, Nigeria closed its border with Benin and other neighbouring countries to stop rice smuggling into the country as part of efforts to boost local production.

-Until now, Nigeria exported unhusked rice but had to import husked rice, the country's staple food.
-The rice mill in Imota, near Lagos, is designed to handle the processing at home, improve the balance of trade and the labour market, and save transport and middlemen costs.
-When fully operational at the end of 2022, the plant, the largest south of the Sahara, is expected to employ 250,000 people and produce 2.5 million 50-kg bags of rice annually.
+Nigeria exports unhusked rice while relying on imports for processed husked rice, the country's staple food.
+The rice mill in Imota, near Lagos, was opened in 2023 to handle processing domestically, improve the balance of trade, bolster the labour market, and reduce transport and middleman costs, with design targets to support 250,000 direct and indirect jobs and produce 2.5 million 50-kg bags of rice annually.
+However, severe shortages of raw paddy, security disruptions, and high logistics costs have prevented the facility from reaching capacity, keeping Nigeria dependent on foreign rice imports.

-The plant was inaugurated in 2023 with the commencement of full production.